smdremedy/przybornik_pragmatycznego_programisty/README.md

 ### Contributing

 "Wow.
-We can now do books in Markdown" - Paulo Cohello
+We can now do books in Markdown" - Paulo Coelho

 You can edit this ebook with your favourite editor (VIM rulez!), and make pull requests with typos, gramar fixes, or new tools added.